charlymr/IRLDocumentScanner/README.md

 ## Getting Started

 IRLDocumentScanner is designed to be a standalone drop in dependency.
-You instanciate the controller, defining its delegate and present it.
+You instantiate the controller, defining its delegate and present it.

 ## Examples